extrabacon/dynamodb-model/README.md

 + Support for the full DynamoDB feature set
 + Models use the official AWS SDK module
-+ Independant schemas free of dependencies
++ Independent schemas, free of dependencies
 + Transparent support for MongoDB operators, such as "$gt", "$set" or "$inc"
 + API conventions based on [Mongoose](https://github.com/LearnBoost/mongoose)
 + Good documentation